FAIR2-for-research-software/FAIR_Code_design/episodes/Why_should_you_care.md

 - **Maintainable**: The code is well-structured, with clear variable names and straightforward logic.
 It's easy to understand and modify if needed.
 - **Readable**: The code uses descriptive variable names and simple constructs, making it easy to follow.
-- **Scalable**: The code efficiently handles the data processing tasks (sum, average, median, mode) for a list of numbers.

 However, the code is not reusable because the function calculate_statistics is hardcoded to work with a specific dataset defined within the function.
 It cannot be easily reused with different datasets without modifying the function itself.